Connect Jira, on-prem or cloud, with all of your tools to help scale DevOps

 One of the most effective ways to improve product quality is to improve the quality and scope of tests.
 This integration pattern involves QA engineers into the process early on, by flowing Jira stories to test management tools, like Tosca, ALM and QAComplete.
 QA engineers and test automation engineers can easily communicate with software engineers about the story, each from within their own tool.

-#3 Jira to Agile Issues & Tracking: Improve Performance Management
+#3 Jira to Jira or Other Agile Issues & Tracking Tools: Improve Performance Management

 It is not uncommon for an organization to have multiple Agile issues and tracking tools, with some teams or roles using Jira and others using another tool, like VersionOne, Targetprocess or LeanKit.